 Nowadays most Palo Cortado is technically a lightweight, delicate Oloroso.
 You start with the most delicate free-run grape juice (first pressing, normally destined to become a Fino) but instead of letting it develop a layer of flor, you fortify it to the strength of an Oloroso, forcing it to age oxidatively.
 See my article about the myths surrounding Palo Cortado for more insight.

 The names Dos Cortados, Tres Cortados and Cuatro Cortados also exist.
 Most sources say these designate wines of increasing age and refinement.

 The mystery of Palo Cortado sherry

 Mystery surrounds Palo Cortado because nobody fully understands its origins.
 Or at least, that is what bodegas used to tell: Palo Cortado is said to be a wine that “occurs”, rather by accident – you can’t actively produce it.
 On top of this, you frequently hear that it’s an endangered species that will be extinct at some point because it is becoming so popular and production is so limited.
-Luckily this seems a bit exaggerated: nowadays cellarmasters have a good understanding of the underlying process and have a good nose for selecting the right casks that have a high chance of developing the Palo Cortado profile.
+Luckily this seems exaggerated: nowadays cellarmasters have a good understanding of the underlying process and have a good nose for selecting the right casks that have a high chance of developing the Palo Cortado profile.

 Palo Cortado is the rarest type of sherry, surrounded by myths and legends, most of which a bit exaggerated

-Palo Cortado is in fact the rarest of all sherry varieties (less than 100.000 bottles sold a year, compared to 60 million bottles overall) but it is very popular among aficionados and it is gaining interest.
-There’s no shortage though: nearly every bodega offers one or two Palo Cortados now.
+Palo Cortado is indeed the rarest of all sherry varieties (less than 100.000 bottles sold a year, compared to 60 million bottles overall) but it is very popular among aficionados and it is gaining interest.
+There’s no shortage though: nearly every bodega offers one or two Palo Cortados.